mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 * a small pop-up when the user selects some text, giving additional options:
 	* comment on the selection (the selected text appears above the user's comment)
 	* share the link to the exact location selected ([try it](https://atproto2026.leaflet.pub/3mevfbw7r522w/l-quote/019c60e7-6d9d-7773-a1b3-6521afff8f21~31_4-31_87#019c60e7-6d9d-7773-a1b3-6521afff8f21~31_4))
-	* post to Bluesky your thoughts about the selected text - Leaflet creates a Bluesky post featuring a link to the (sub)page and an *auto-generated image* of the selected text and its immediate neighbourhood.
+	* image-quote-post: Leaflet creates a Bluesky post for you featuring a link to the (sub)page and an *auto-generated image* of the selected text and its immediate neighbourhood.

-Below, you cna see that once I quote-posted my pithy comment to Bluesky, the page got a **Mentions feed** showing all mentions on Bluesky of any (sub)page:
+Below, you can see that after I image-quote-posted my pithy comment to Bluesky, the page got a **Mentions feed** showing all Bluesky conversations about the page:

 ![[leaflet-mentions3.png]]

-**Anyone visiting any Leaflet page can thus quickly get involved via the comments feature and/or jump straight to the relevant conversations on Bluesky.**
+**Anyone visiting any Leaflet page can thus engage via the comments or jump to the relevant conversations on Bluesky.**

 Note: personally I would prefer a single unified stream of comments & mentions, rather than Leaflet's two separate streams, but it's possible that there are good reasons for Leaflet's approach.

+And as a quick aside:

+* The image-quote-post feature reminds me of early integration between the Medium blogging platform and Twitter.
+However, that was one app choosing to inter-operate with another, and it only lasted a year or two.
+When that feature was removed there was absolutely nothing anyone could do about it.
+* But if Leaflet removed image-quote-post, someone else could simply create another app which has it, and which can work with all existing standard.site content. **The inter-operability is guaranteed by the protocol.**
 ### Subscribing and Discussing

-In many ways this reminds me a little of early integration between the Medium blogging platform and Twitter.
-However, that was one app choosing to inter-operate with another, and it only lasted a year or two.
-When that feature was removed there was absolutely nothing any user could do about it.

-If something like that was to happen on any Atmosphere app, on the other hand, someone could simply create another app with the feature they like, as it would be able to work with all of the content.
-The inter-operability is guaranteed by the protocol.

-> The inter-operability is guaranteed by the protocol.

-This is why anyone with a DID can subscribe to any Leaflet publication, and *any **other** app can see that subscription*, which enables all standard.site apps to do all sorts of interesting things, for example:
+**That same interoperability is why anyone with a DID can subscribe to any Leaflet publication, and *any other app can see that subscription*.**

+And that enables all standard.site apps to do all sorts of interesting things - for example:

 * the dedicated [**Leaflet reader**](https://leaflet.pub/reader) not only shows you posts from Leaflet publications you subscribe to but also from anything you subscribe to on [pckt.blog](https://pckt.blog/read), *another* standard.site app
 * the [**Leaflet Reader Bluesky custom feed**](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/subscribedPublications) means you can keep up with your standard.site subscriptions via *any* Bluesky app (Bluesky, Blacksky, Anisota, Deck.Blue...)